 Best Overall: Turtle Inn, Belize

-There are three distinctive restaurants: Mare for classic Italian with performances by mariachi bands and Garifuna dancers, seafood on the beach at Gauguin Grill, and traditional Belizean at Auntie Luba’s.
+There are three distinctive restaurants: Mare for classic Italian with performances, seafood on the beach at Gauguin Grill, and traditional Belizean at Auntie Luba’s Kitchen.
 It’s not the only indulgence, however, as guests can also visit a jaguar preserve, check out the ancient Maya architecture, zipline, and horseback ride through orchards.

-Best Spa: Marriott Puerta Vallarta Resort & Spa, Mexico
+Best Spa: Marriott Puerto Vallarta Resort & Spa, Mexico

 There’s little doubt that just one day at this renovated and reimagined resort will have you forgetting any stress surrounding the wedding.
 The Ohtli Spa will see to that, with its transformative treatments inspired by ancient Huichol traditions—like the super-relaxing Rebirth Therapy session performed in a pool.

-Plenty of activities are on offer around the resort when not ensconced in your bright, beachy room with balcony (from $129/night)—from learning the art of sipping tequila to kayaking, volleyball and attending baby turtle release ceremonies (June to November).
+Plenty of activities are on offer around the resort when not ensconced in your bright, beachy room with balcony—from learning the art of sipping tequila to kayaking, volleyball, and attending baby turtle release ceremonies (June to November).

 The ultimate excursion is to the Marietas Islands, specifically Playa del Amor (lovers’ beach), a secret spot accessible by swimming or kayaking through a 40-foot tunnel to a hidden beach and glittery blue lagoon.